tsunchow/Predict_MPG_APP/README.md

 1. Contents:
     - MPGPrectionPart1&2:data collection, exploration, tranformations and cleaning.
     - MPGPredctionart3&4:pipeline building, model selection, hyperparameter tuning and Predict functions.
-    - MPG_APP folder: collection of files to be pushed to Heroku.
+    - MPG_App_files: collection of files to be pushed to Heroku.
         - Procfile: start webservice and run streamlit app.
         - setup.sh: set up 2 streamlit toml files: credentials and config
         - car.jpg: car image used in the web app